biafra/perl-Dancer2-Plugin-Auth-OAuth/README.md

         }
     }

-- Full site needs a user authentication for a specific IdP.
+- Full site needs a user authentication from a specific IdP.

     An example of a simple single system authentication.